chloe68/HnM_churn_prediction_and_customer_segmentation/README.md

 3. Data preprocessing and Exploratory Data Analysis scripts are stored in "EDA" folder.
 4. Data model scripts are stored in "Models" folder.
+5. Tableau dashboard is stored in "tableau_dahsboard" folder.